|

 The Dole Plantation on the north shore of Oahu sells Dole Whip.
 Dole Whip or Dole soft serve melts in your mouth with an incredible pineapple flavor.
 If you’ve visited Disneyland, you may already know about this frozen treat.

-While you can’t bring home the Dole Whip itself, relive your trip to the Dole Pineapple Plantation by purchasing the Dole Whip mix instead.
+While I couldn’t bring home the Dole Whip itself, I could relive my trip to the Dole Pineapple Plantation by purchasing the Dole Whip mix instead.

-At the Dole Plantation, you can get your fill of pineapple gifts from candy and gum to gummy bears and cookies.
+At the Dole Plantation, select from a vast variety of pineapple gifts from candy and gum to gummy bears and cookies.
 They also carry a selection of beauty products made of pineapples.

 Koa wood keyrings